 - Upon approval of your permit, the proposed TTC (Temporary Traffic Control) plan is acceptable.

-- All underground utility installations 12’ or farther from the edge of pavement shall be required to have 30” of cover.
-For underground utility installation, all directional bore casings shall extend a minimum of 6 feet beyond the edge of pavement.
+- All underground utilities under the roadway and within 12' of the roadway shall be installed a minimum of 42", otherwise 30" is required.
+All Directional bore casings shall extend a minimum of 6' beyond the edge of pavement.

 - Within 48 hours of backfilling, all disturbed areas shall be re-graded as necessary to assure positive drainage.
 In addition sod all disturbed areas (no seed or mulch) with sod of the same type.

 - Any permitted project lasting over 30 days will be responsible to maintain the grass within the project limits.
 Grass over 6” in height will be mowed.

 - All trenches and holes shall be backfilled per Osceola County standards at the end of every workday.
 The roadway/sidewalk shall be kept clear of any dirt or debris at all times.

 - The Contractor shall be required to implement the Best Management Practices (BMP’s) as outlined in the Florida Storm Water Erosion and Sediment Control Inspector’s Manual published by FDEP along with following the National Pollutant Discharge Elimination System (NPDES) regulations as set forth in Chapter 62.621 of the Florida Administrative Code.

 - Per M.U.T.C.D., Chapter 6, the Contractor is responsible to maintain/design a safe bypass at all times when the existing sidewalk/pathway is disturbed during construction.